Yancoal

-Yancoal Australia is a coal mining company operating mines in New South Wales, Queensland and Western Australia.
-A dual-listed company on the Australian Securities Exchange and the Hong Kong Stock Exchange, Yancoal is majority owned by Yankuang Energy Group Company Limited.
+Yancoal is an Australian coal mining company operating mines in New South Wales, Queensland and Western Australia.
+A dual-listed company on the Australian Securities Exchange and the Hong Kong Stock Exchange, Yancoal is majority owned by the Yankuang Group.

 History

 Yancoal was established in 2004 with the acquisition of the Austar coal mine in the Hunter Valley.
 In June 2012 it was listed on the Australian Securities Exchange.
 In September 2017 Coal & Allied was purchased by Yancoal from Rio Tinto.
 In December 2018 Yancoal became a dual-listed company when it was listed on the Hong Kong Stock Exchange.